CharlespeddyOla/blazorwasmdotnet7offlinesupport/README.md

 # **Hosted ASP.NET Core 7 Blazor WebAssembly PWA Application with Offline Support using C#**
 ## Overview ##
 The application is a School Management Academics Web App with ***3 SPAs (Single Page Applications)*** in ***One Hosted Blazor PWA***.
 This was developed using ASP.NET Core 6/7 and C#.
 The completed project in this repository is in ASP.NET Core 7 while the deployed applications is in ASP.NET Core 6.
 The project development started with ASP.NET Core 6 and with the release of ASP.NET Core 7 last November 2022, I re-developed the application using ASP.NET Core 7.
-The Windows Hosting provider did not have provision for ASP.NET Core 7 when I was about to deploy the application and that was what prompted me to Build and Published the ASP.NET Core 6 version of the project.
+The Windows Hosting provider did not have provision for ASP.NET Core 7 when I was about to deploy the application and that was what prompted me to Build and Published the ASP.NET Core 6 version of the project with the instructions to explore the deployed application below.

+Being Hosted Blazor PWA, it has the Client Side and Server Side.
+The APS.NET Core 7 project in this repository was designed and developed with the following web components and packages:

+Client Side
+* MudBlazor
+* BlazorIndexedDB
+* Blazored.LocalStorage and Blazored.SessionStorage
+* SweetAlert2
+* EPPlus
+* Blazored.FluentValidation
+* MathJaxBlazor
+* System.Security.Claims

+Server Side
+* Custom thentication using Json Web Token (JWT)
+* Dapper
+* iTextSharp.LGPLv2.Core
+* Microsoft.AspNetCore.Authentication.JwtBearer and System.IdentityModel.Tokens.Jwt

 ## Instructions on How to Explore the Deployed Web App ##
 This Web Application can be explore at the following URLs with sample information given below: